Sophist (dialogue): Puzzles of being and not-being, great kinds (236d–264b)

 The Eleatic Stranger, before proceeding to the final definition of sophistry, has to make clear the concepts that he used throughout the procedure of definition.
-In other words, he has to clarify what is the nature of the Being (that which is), Not-Being, sameness (identity), difference, motion (change), and rest, and how they are interrelated.
+In other words, he has to clarify what is the nature of the great kinds (μέγιστα γένη megista genê), namely, Being (that which is), Not-Being, sameness (identity), difference, motion (change), and rest, and how they are interrelated.
 Therefore, he examines Parmenides’ notion in comparison with Empedocles and Heraclitus’ in order to find out whether Being is identical with change or rest, or both.

 The conclusion is that rest and change both "are," that is, both are beings; Parmenides had said that only rest "is."
 Furthermore, Being is a "kind" that all existing things share in common.
 Sameness is a "kind" that all things which belong to the same kind or genus share with reference to a certain attribute, and due to which diaeresis through collection is possible.
 Difference is a "kind" that makes things of the same genus distinct from one another; therefore it enables us to proceed to their division.
 Finally, so-called Not-Being is not the opposite of Being, but simply different from it.
 Therefore, the negation of Being is identified with "difference."
 Not-being is difference, not the opposite of Being.

 Following these conclusions, the true statement can be distinguished from the false one, since each statement consists of a verb and a name.
 The name refers to the subject, and because a thought or a speech is always about something, and it cannot be about nothing (Non-Being).
 The verb is the sign of the action that the subject performs or the action being performed to or on the subject.
 When the verb states something that is about the subject, namely one of his properties, then the statement is true.
 While when the verb states something that is different (it is not) from the properties of the subject, then the statement is false, but is not attributing being to non-being.

 It is plausible then, that ‘things that are not (appearing and seeming) somehow are’, and so it is also plausible that the sophist produces false appearances and imitates the wise man.